Smacking is not okay

 However, if there is one piece of advice that all parents should take on board, it is simply to talk to our kids.
 Communication is our most valuable tool.
 If we spend regular time with our kids and make sure we talk with them, we can understand them better.
 And they might just get to understand us better.

-That is the Managers Guild Trust goal with its community safety/crime prevention campaigns, which include booklets such as this.
-This booklet also reinforces the message that as parents, we all need to “walk the walk” and present positive role models.
+That is the goal with our community safety/crime prevention campaigns.
+We all need to “walk the walk” and present positive role models.
 We can only expect our children to do as we do; not do as we say.

 Parenting is also a lot of fun if we allow it to be.
 Often we feel powerless to change behaviour that we see as “bad”, or we feel frustrated at children who won’t “do what they’re told”.